susan-roehampton/OS-Coursework/week2.md

 ## 1. Introduction

-The purpose of this week was to design a security baseline for the Ubuntu Server and to create a structured performance testing methodology.
-This planning stage is essential to ensure that the server is protected against common threats while also allowing safe and reliable performance evaluation in later weeks.
+The goal of this week was to design a security baseline for the Ubuntu Server and to create a structured performance testing methodology.
+This planning stage is necessary to ensure that the server is protected against common threats while also allowing safe and reliable performance evaluation in later weeks.

 ---